jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Sample Bug Report

 A sample bug report is shown below.
-This format helps to analyse and respond to the bug report more quickly.
+This format helps to analyze and respond to the bug report more quickly.

 > **Issue with SOMETHING**
 >